F5ChannelSE/f5-azure-afm/docs/class01/bigip-base.rst

         list security log profile AFM-LOCAL

-The output should look like the image below
+The output should look like the image below.
+Click the image to enlarge

     .. image:: ./images/loggingprofile.png
        :scale: 40 %